Mokhtar Dahari: Playing career

-The late Mokhtar, an all-time top scorer with 89 goals in his 142 appearances with the national team, was recognised by FIFA as among the top international goalscorers in men's football.
+Mokhtar, an all-time top scorer with 89 goals in his 142 appearances with his national team, was recognised by FIFA as among the top international goalscorers in men's football.

 Mokhtar first played for Selangor in the Burnley Cup, which they won.
 He was later asked to play for the club regularly where he became the top scorer in his first season playing for Selangor.
 He helped the club win many tournaments, mainly the Malaysia Cup with 10 titles and scoring 177 goals altogether.
 He also played for Kelab Sultan Sulaiman, PKNS, Talasco and Kwok Yik Bank in the FAM Cup and Selangor League.
 In proving his loyalty for the team, he was quoted as saying: "I live and die for Selangor".
 Later, he was selected to play for the Malaysia national team.
 He was only 19 years old when he first played for the national team in an international game, with his first game against Sri Lanka in 1972.
 He helped Malaysia to win bronze in the 1974 Asian Games and two gold medals in the Southeast Asian Games in 1977 and 1979 respectively.
 He scored both goals in a 2–0 win of the Malaysia Selection against Arsenal in a friendly in 1975 that led to rumours that top clubs in England were interested in him.
 After the game, he had an offer from European giants Real Madrid but declined to join because of his patriotism and love for his home club of Selangor.
 Known for his speed and accuracy, Mokhtar was named Best Asian Striker by World Soccer magazine when he was 23 years old.

 Mokhtar was famous for his speed and roars of Supermokh from the crowds were common, with many of the younger generation idolising him with some trying to imitate his moves on the field.
 Mokhtar once scored a goal for Malaysia from the halfway line beating Joe Corrigan with a shot in a 1–1 draw against England B in 1978, dribbling past half of the opposing team coached by Bobby Robson.
 Also memorable was when Gordon Hill praised Mokhtar as "Hero Dahari" in Shoot! magazine in his column after the England B tour in 1978.

 Mokhtar Dahari retired in May 1986 after winning the Malaysia Cup for Selangor.
 After the award giving ceremony, Mokhtar went to the club's president and proceeded to give him his number 10 jersey, telling the president to let the club keep the jersey for him.
 He came out of retirement in January 1987 to play one more season for Selangor.